brunosimioni/application-metrics-monitoring/README.md

 Spring Boot Actuator has no out-of-box tooling for near real-time monitoring charts of gauges and counters metrics at `/metrics` HTTP endpoint.
 The official documentation current (1.4.1) offers some alternatives to export data in a [custom way for different platforms](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html), but one have to implement by their own the data exportation and parsing.

-On the other hand, Spring Boot [recomends you to use Jolokia] (http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready-jolokia) as a managed dependency, to expose internal's JMX MBeans through HTTP.
+On the other hand, Spring Boot [recommends you to use Jolokia] (http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready-jolokia) as a managed dependency, to expose internal's JMX MBeans through HTTP.
 This gives us the required implementation to explore and inspect performance metrics.

 Additionally, [Spring Boot Admin] (https://github.com/codecentric/spring-boot-admin) offers JMX MBeans inspection support and you can use it to get some data snapshots about JMX use, but it is individual instance oriented.
 In a clustered Spring Boot environment, getting individual and isolated data from hosts may not be productive neither conclusive.